orbeon/orbeon-forms-doc/form-runner/api/persistence/forms-metadata.md

 | `lte`       | Date/time, number | Lower than or equal                                            |
 | `lt`        | Date/time, number | Lower than                                                     |
 | `token`     | List of strings   | All listed values must be found in the metadata (in any order) |

-For an `exact` match on `form-version`, the special value `latest` can be used to retrieve the latest version of each form.

 The following combinators are supported: